Candice-Leigh-King/moving-moran/_posts/2020-10-13-ultimate-maui-guide.md

     -
         _section-type: blog-text
         text-html: >-
-            <p>2.
-Day trip to Molokini- There are so many options for half day
+            <ul><li><em><strong>Day trip to Molokini- </strong></em>There are so
-            or full day boat trips to the molokini crater.&nbsp; The snorkeling is incredible and it's so fun to sail around on a catamaran!&nbsp;
-            If you have time for a longer trip, I suggest booking one that also goes to &ldquo;turtle town&rdquo;.&nbsp; This is the Mala Wharf on the Westside of Maui and you are guaranteed to see many turtles because the turtles come here to have fish eat the algae off their shells and flippers, kind of like a turtle car wash!</p>
+            many options for half day or full day boat trips to the molokini crater.&nbsp; The snorkeling is incredible and it's so fun to sail around on a catamaran!&nbsp; If you have time for a longer trip, I suggest booking one that also goes to &ldquo;turtle town&rdquo;.&nbsp; This is the Mala Wharf on the Westside of Maui and you are guaranteed to see many turtles because the turtles come here to have fish eat the algae off their shells and flippers, kind of like a turtle car wash!
+You can start these trips from Maalaea Harbor or Lahaina Harbor.&nbsp;</li></ul>
     -
         _section-type: blog-window
         window_image: /uploads/maui/maui8.jpg